 And, you know, nobody likes when the vendors jump over their heads 🙂

 Besides this, it’s much easier to get a meeting with Decision-makers via Champion.

-Companies hire you or buy your product to solve a specific challenge they can’t do at the moment either because of a lack of knowledge, lack of resources, or lack of necessary technology.
+Companies hire your company or buy your product to solve a specific challenge they can’t solve themselves at the moment either because of a lack of knowledge, lack of resources, or lack of necessary technology.

-When you know the challenges you solve, you’ll be able to address and articulate them, and improve the efficiency of all marketing campaigns: ads, outreach, or content you are creating.
+When you know the challenges you solve, you’ll be able to address them in your marketing message and value proposition.

 Reasons to buy